saleor/saleor-app-template/README.md

 [Full Saleor CLI reference](https://docs.saleor.io/docs/3.x/developer/cli)

-Here's how to start:
-If you don't have (free developer) Saleor Cloud account yet:
+If you don't have (free developer) Saleor Cloud account create one with the following command:
 ```
 saleor register
 ```